‘ZESTY’ RIESLING, RHEINGAU, GERMANY

 Zesty is Christoph and Thomas’ best selling wine.
 It is what everyone wants from a dry Riesling and does not disappoint.
-The grapes for this wine come from 70 year old vines and that helps with the production of good quality fruit and ensuring the much loved characteristics of Riesling are experienced when drinking Zesty.
+Their passion for the study of wines and 'wine wellness programmes' ensure the best fruit is grown bringing you the much-loved characteristics of a Riesling.

 We named our Riesling ‘Zesty’ because it has a real zip to it!
 This is a dry Riesling so you won’t experience any sweetness and it does not take long for the aromatic profile of the wine to show itself.
 The Zesty element really comes from the citrus notes of the wine and the high acidity that the grapes produce but when that acidity is well integrated the results are fantastic.

 Nose: Lime, Green apple, hints of jasmine and honey with a touch of petroleum

 Palette: Zingy citrus fruit and fresh apple with a waxy mouthfeel

 Pairing: Works very well with spicy food and poultry casseroles

 ‘Crisp’ Sauvignon Blanc, Loire Valley, France

 Crisp is also produced by Nicholas in the Loire Valley, who produces our Smooth Chardonnay.
 The Loire is the original home of Sauvignon Blanc so it makes sense for our Crisp wine to come from this region.
 Famous for Sancerre and Pouilly Fume wines, the Loire Valley produces some of the best Sauvignon Blanc wines available today.